 Back that epic-ness up with the perfect second act: a night under the full moon at India’s Taj Mahal, arguably the greatest architectural dedication to human love in history.

 From ancient wonders, take a beeline for something a little more modern (yet no less mind-blowing): the Palm Islands of Dubai, including the Universe and World archipelagos, one of the most incredible human-constructed feats of engineering in history.

 Resuming to the ancient world, head for the dusty deserts of Egypt and get snap happy at the Pyramids of Giza.

-London calls after that with a round of UK goodness and an eyeful of Big Ben by the houses of Parliament; followed by a valiant third act in South America: Rio’s monumental Christ the Redeemer statue, the roaring whitewash of the Argentinian Iguazu Falls, the mysterious city in the sky at Peru’s Machu Picchu, Bolivia’s otherworldly Salar de Uyuni salt flats, and finally the colourful houses and funicular railways of Chile’s Valparaiso.
+London calls after that with a round of UK goodness and an eyeful of Big Ben by the Houses of Parliament.
+Follow this up with a valiant third act in South America: Rio’s monumental Christ the Redeemer statue, the roaring whitewash of the Argentinian Iguazu Falls, the mysterious city in the sky at Peru’s Machu Picchu, Bolivia’s otherworldly Salar de Uyuni salt flats, and finally the colourful houses and funicular railways of Chile’s Valparaíso.
 Go big, or go home.

 You like to eat, you like to drink, and you like to do both, together and in style.

 Your palate is well-honed for delicious delights – on and off the beaten track – and the search for new flavours has you aching to cover the far corners of the world.